 Collection of the BiState Tax began April 1, 1997.
-For the year ended December 31, 2003, BiState Tax revenues received or accrued were \$20,599.
-Since inception of the tax, revenue received or accrued total \$121,414,164.
+For the year ended December 31, 2005, BiState Tax revenues received or accrued were \$10,920.
+Since inception of the tax, revenue received or accrued total \$121,464,020.

-Under provisions of the Sales Tax Agreement, the Commission initially allocated \$899,000 of the BiState Tax Account to provide for the budgeted administrative costs of the Commission during the term of the Sales Tax Agreement.
-During 1999, the Commission approved a \$100,000 transfer of excess funds reserved for administrative expenditures to cover project-related expenditures.
-In 2000, the Commission approved an additional \$100,000 transfer to finance a portion of the cost to create a permanent interpretive exhibit about the station's history and redevelopment.
-In 2002, the Commission approved a \$55,000 transfer of excess funds back into the administrative fund to cover the expenses of the Commission.
+Under provisions of the Sales Tax Agreement, the Commission initially allocated tax dollars to provide for the budgeted administrative costs of the Commission during the term of the Sales Tax Agreement.
 Pursuant to an approved investment policy, the Commission invests any idle funds to generate interest income.
 To the extent these moneys were not sufficient to pay the administrative costs of the Commission relating to the Original Project, the Owner Group had agreed to cause the Commission to receive private contributions or other funds to pay those administrative costs.

-The Commission's 2003 administrative expenses showed a decrease in annual expenditures over 2002.
-The reduction was due to a decrease in legal fees in 2003.
-In 2002, the Commission made efforts to ensure the public's interest was represented during the formulation of new ballot proposal language for an extension of the tax.
-There was no new ballot proposal in 2003.
-The Commission executed a 12-month agreement extension with the Mid-America Regional Council (MARC), to continue administrative, accounting and clerical support to the Commission until December 31, 2004.
+The Commission's 2005 administrative expenses showed a decrease in annual expenditures over 2004.
+There was an unsuccessful ballot proposal during 2004 to impose a new Bistate tax to support cultural projects.
+The Commission executed a 12-month agreement extension with the Mid-America Regional Council (MARC), to continue administrative, accounting and clerical support to the Commission until December 31, 2005.